Trying to get your job search off to a strong start – only to be hampered by the resume-writing process?

 2 – Marketing and personal branding aren’t your strongest skills.

-Most COOs spend their time ensuring that costs are reined in and that the company’s infrastructure will support growth, while sales managers are assessing the competition, CEOs are busy forming strategic forecasts, accountants are closing the books, IT Managers are negotiating with vendors, and CIOs are dealing with the rising costs of technology.
+If you’re a sales manager, you’re assessing the competition.
+If you’re a CEO, you’re busy building the corporate vision and strategic forecast.
+Accountants are closing the books, IT Managers are negotiating with vendors, and CIOs are dealing with the rising costs of technology.

 Even if marketing campaigns ARE part of your leadership role, you’ll still find that it’s much harder to create promotional copy when the product is YOU.